mxkov/GenoCAE/README.md

 3. model
 4. training options

+In addition, training a phenotype prediction model alongside the autoencoder requires defining the phenomodel (see below).

 ### data

 Defines the actual samples and genotype data to use.
 Passed to the CLI with option **--data**